Touched by the Crimson King

 Touched by the Crimson King is the second album by the power metal supergroup Demons and Wizards, released in June 2005.
-The album contains a cover of Led Zeppelin's "Immigrant Song."
+The album contains a cover of Led Zeppelin's "Immigrant Song".
 It was also released as a limited edition digipak in Europe with an alternate cover and four bonus tracks on a second disc.
 For the North American release, all fourteen songs appeared on one disc, which had the limited edition cover in the form of a sleeve around the jewel case.

-It appeared on the American Billboard charts on place 35.
+The album appeared on the American Billboard charts on place 35.